judy-bw/judy-bw.github.io/_posts/2026-04-07-sparklies-together.md

 For this assignment, we had to take the three separate files from our last assignment and turn it into one file, where all three sparklies run simultaneously.

-First, I made a file called flashbulb.
-Here, we wanted the arduino LED to flash on every four seconds, for one second.
-Here's a photo:
+Here's a photo of two of my sparklies flashing at the same time on my Arduino!

 ![arduino-1](/assets/img/IMG_0724.JPG)

-A tip I would give myself is to make sure to look at the example code posted on GLOW earlier.
+A tip I would give myself is to make sure to make all of my variable names unique earlier.